 Why does the process matter?

-Why are scientific molding and DOE important to your critical-use application or injection molding project?
-Simply put, they take the injection molding process to a much higher level of precision, helping to save costs in the long run by allowing for identification and correction of tooling problems prior to production.
+Why are scientific molding and DOE important to your injection molding project?
+Simply put, they take the injection molding process to a much higher level of precision, helping to lower costs in the long run by allowing for identification and correction of tooling problems prior to production.